Tip of the Month

 Ways to control your blood pressure:

-- Eat a better diet, which may include reducing salt - Eat a diet that is rich in whole grains, fruits, vegetables and low-fat dairy products and avoid saturated fat and cholesterol. can lower your blood pressure by up to 14 mm Hg.
-Even a small reduction in the sodium in your diet can reduce blood pressure by 2 to 8 mm Hg.
+- Eat a better diet, which may include reducing salt—Eat a diet that is rich in whole grains, fruits, vegetables, and low-fat dairy products and avoid saturated fat and cholesterol.
+This can lower your blood pressure by up to 14 mm Hg.
+Even a small reduction in the sodium in your diet can reduce blood pressure by two to eight mm Hg.

 - Enjoy regular physical activity.
-At least 30 to 60 minutes a day can lower your blood pressure by 4 to 9 millimeters of mercury (mm Hg).
+At least 30 to 60 minutes a day can lower your blood pressure by four to nine millimeters of mercury (mm Hg).
 If you haven't been active, increasing your exercise level can lower your blood pressure within just a few weeks.

 - Maintain a healthy weight.
 Blood pressure often increases as weight increases.
 Losing just 10 pounds can help reduce your blood pressure.